MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/structs/partylocaludpsocketbindaddressconfiguration.md

 The specific port number to which the local UDP socket will be bound the next time Party is initialized.

 In the Microsoft Game Core version of the Party library, a port value of 0 means that the Party library will select the Game Core preferred local UDP multiplayer port unless the PartyLocalUdpSocketBindAddressOptions::ExcludeGameCorePreferredUdpMultiplayerPort option flag is specified in the *options* field.
-On all other versions of the Party library, a port value of 0 means the Party library will let the system dynamically select a port that's available on all local IP address interfaces. <br /><br /> If this port value cannot be bound to when the Party library is initialized, [PartyManager::Initialize()](../classes/PartyManager/methods/partymanager_initialize.md) will synchronously return an error.
+On all other versions of the Party library, a port value of 0 means the Party library will let the system dynamically select a port that's available on all local IP address interfaces. <br /><br /> If this port value cannot be bound when the Party library is initialized, [PartyManager::Initialize()](../classes/PartyManager/methods/partymanager_initialize.md) will synchronously return an error.
 The human-readable form of the error code can be retrieved via [PartyManager::GetErrorMessage()](../classes/PartyManager/methods/partymanager_geterrormessage.md).   <br /><br /> The port should be specified in native host byte order.
-If your application also directly uses or is porting from its own socket API calls, be aware that this natural byte ordering may therefore differ from the network byte order used by socket address port numbers.
+If your application also directly uses or is porting from its own socket API calls, be aware that this natural byte ordering may therefore differ from the network byte order used by socket address port numbers.   <br /><br /> The default value is 0 when [PartyOption::LocalUdpSocketBindAddress](../enums/partyoption.md) has not been configured.

 ## Remarks